What is an Export Packing List Document?

 Packing List Simple

 This template lists 1 product per line item.
-It autofills and auto calculates the NW, GW and M3 fields that are saved against your products, to autofill into the packing list.
+It auto-fills and auto-calculates the Net Weight, Gross Weight and Cubic Measurements (m3) fields that are saved against your products, to automatically fill into the packing list.

 Packing List Consolidated

 This template is used to group multiple products into different packages (commonly used for LCL, airfreight and consolidated shipments).